-Economic growth was stronger than expected in Q1 2024 (+5.3% year-on-year), principally driven by the manufacturing export sector.
-On the contrary, domestic demand and activity in the services sector continued to lack momentum, still held back by the crisis in the property sector, regulatory uncertainties, and low confidence of consumers and private investors.
-To support activity, the authorities have been strengthening their industrial policy while maintaining a prudent demand policy.
-This economic policy mix risks amplifying the divergence in performance between sectors and the imbalance between domestic demand and supply. which have been apparent for several months.
-The real GDP growth target of "around 5%" set for this year is projected to be reached.
-Consumer price inflation is expected to remain very low; it averaged zero y/y in Q1 2024.
+Economic growth rebounded in Q1 2024 and then slowed in Q2.
+It stood at 5% y/y in the first half of 2024.
+The different components of Chinese growth have exhibited diverging trajectories.
+On the one hand, activity in the manufacturing sector is solid, driven by exports and supported by the authorities' industrial policy.
+On the other hand, activity in the services sector continues to lack momentum.
+Domestic demand remains held back by the crisis in the property sector, regulatory uncertainties, and low confidence of consumers and private investors.
+Recent measures to boost activity in the property sector have had no effect so far while domestic credit growth has decelerated since the beginning of the year in spite of monetary policy easing.
+In the short term, the authorities are likely to strengthen their industrial policy while introducing still prudent measures to stimulate domestic demand.
+The real GDP growth target of "around 5%" set for this year is still projected to be reached.
+Consumer price inflation remains very low; it was lower than 0.3% y/y in Q2 2024.